 7. Collagen might increase histamine levels

 People who suffer from a histamine intolerance might have a negative reaction when consuming collagen protein.
-In fact, quite a few patients that started consuming collagen peptides self-reported increased histamine reactions.
+It is uncommon to hear about side effects from collagen protein.
+However, quite a few patients that started consuming collagen peptides self-reported increased histamine reactions.
 Likely these patients that suffered a histamine response when consuming collagen have a severe form of histamine intolerance called Mast Cell Activation Syndrome.
 If you have a known histamine intolerance, consuming collagen protein may not be appropriate for you.

 8. Collagen might deplete tryptophan levels